Summation iBlaze needs to be moved to a new server. This assumes that the application and data are both moving.

 Note that People and Chronology of Events are both Document Collections-type items, but you can simply delete these two items from the Case Explorer and use the “Make Events-People Table” script under Custom Tools to rebuild them.

 Is there a simple and quick way of updating the Case Explorer items all at once?
 One method is to load all of the three XML files into a text editor and globally update all references to the old path to the new path.

-It is possible to get the same result by simply renaming the existing SWCASE.XML, MYCASE.XML and MYCOLLECTIONS.XML files, and then reopening the case to allow Summation to generate new versions of these files.
+It is possible to get the same result by simply renaming the existing SWCASE.XML, MYCASE.XML and MYCOLLECTIONS.XML files, and then reopening the case to allow IBlaze to generate new versions of these files.
 This method has several problems, in that certain items in the Case Explorer will not be regenerated.
 These items are:

 - Transcript Groups

 o Shared Layouts

 3. Image paths